 What types of behaviors are considered sexual harassment?

 Many types of sexual misconduct can be considered sexual harassment, but it’s typically not just a single act: sexual harassment is a systematic and pervasive way that someone harasses another person through intimidating and threatening actions.
-Being sexually harassed involves someone creating a work environment that is considered hostile that prevents other employees from working productively and advancing at their positions.
+Being sexually harassed involves someone creating a work environment that is considered hostile and prevents other employees from working productively and advancing at their positions.

 Many behaviors fall under the category of sexual harassment; a few examples are lewd acts or comments, jokes based on someone’s sex, sexual innuendos, unwelcome sexual advances, touching someone without their consent, and derogatory remarks.
 To prove that you have been sexually harassed, you must prove that the misconduct is repetitious enough to hinder your performance and that any reasonable person would likewise be made uncomfortable.
 In legal terms, a “reasonable” person is a constraint used to show that any reasonable person put in the same situation would also feel uncomfortable.